Amir Zaki (artist): "Natural" landscape series

 In "Formal Matter," Zaki's encompassing "Rocks" suite (e.g., Rock #29) depicts dramatically silhouetted, coastal outcroppings that Zaki isolates against grey skies, imbuing them with both the grandeur and monumentality of large abstract sculptures and a sense of the fantastical or suspect, which itself is troubled by the abundance of surface detail.
 The "Carvings" works (e.g., Carving #12) stretch believability further, isolating what appear to be gnarled, meticulously carved wood forms resembling waves, seed pods, or shells, that are actually flat planks, photographed and digitally manipulated.
 Critics suggested the work of these series recalled, and perhaps reflected ironic takes on, the work of Bernd Becher and Hilla Becher, Karl Blossfeldt, Imogen Cunningham, Carleton Watkins, and Edward Weston.
 Zaki's subsequent "Getting Lost" series (2018) features hyper-resolution prints of trees set against night-black backdrops that digitally intertwine two trees in intimate pairings, sometimes with startling color effects.

 Collections and recognition

-Zaki's work belongs to public and private collections across the country including those of the Whitney Museum, New Museum, Los Angeles County Museum of Art, Hammer Museum, San Francisco Museum of Art, Madison Museum, Orange County Museum of Art, Santa Barbara Museum of Art, Henry Art Gallery, and Nevada Museum of Art.
+Zaki's work belongs to public and private collections across the country including those of the J. Paul Getty Museum, Whitney Museum, New Museum, Los Angeles County Museum of Art, Hammer Museum, San Francisco Museum of Art, Madison Museum, Orange County Museum of Art, Santa Barbara Museum of Art, Henry Art Gallery, and Nevada Museum of Art.
 He has also been recognized with a Foundation for Contemporary Arts grant (2010) and a James D. Phelan Art Award in Photography (2005).